 - The video for "I Lost on Jeopardy" includes the answer, "This German baroness could suck the chrome off a fender."

-- Gosh Dang It to Heck!: In spite of being more than somewhat risqué (see above), neither Al's parodies nor his polka medleys ever contain really explicit language, and will often Bowdlerise the original lyrics to remove them.
+- Gosh Dang It to Heck!: In spite of being more than somewhat risqué (see above), Al is a decidedly family-friendly entertainer who generally avoids profanity, and will often Bowdlerise the original lyrics to remove them.

 - Grammar Nazi: See here and here.